bor0/gidti/manuscript/chapter3.md

 [^ch3n1]: Unlike in set theory, where they are defined in terms of relations.

-[^ch3n2]: Dependent types allow proofs of statements involving first-order predicates, compared to simple types which correspond to propositional logic.
+[^ch3n2]: Dependent types allow proofs of statements involving first-order predicates, compared to simple types that correspond to propositional logic.
 While useful (since we can check whether an expression fulfills a given condition at compile-time), dependent types add complexity to a type system.
 In order to calculate type "equality" of dependent types, computations are necessary.
 If we allow any values for dependent types, then solving equality of a type may involve deciding whether two programs produce the same result.
 Thus, the check may become undecidable.

 [^ch3n3]: This is what makes Idris a so-called proof assistant.
 In general, Idris combines a lot of functionalities from mainstream languages (Java, C, C++) and some functionalities from proof assistants, which further blurs the line between these two kinds of software.